Rahul-Vashistt/quote-finder/README.md

 ---

-## ⭐ Show your support
+## Support

-If you enjoyed this project, consider giving it a ⭐ on GitHub!
+If you enjoyed this project, consider giving it a star on GitHub.